limpyd/redis-limpyd-jobs/README.md

 A string (`InstanceHashField`, indexed, default = 0) to store the priority of the job.

 The priority of a job determines in which Queue object it will be stored.
-A worker listen for all queues with a given name and different priorities, but respecting the priority (reverse) order: the higher the priority, the sooner the job will be executed.
+A worker listen for all queues with some names and different priorities, but respecting the priority (reverse) order: the higher the priority, the sooner the job will be executed.

 We choose to use the "`"higher priority is better" way of doing things to give the possibility to always add a job in a higher priority than any other ones.